 Google around a bit and you may find another organized tour being offered that has a route and a price more to your liking!

 Useful Books To Look For:

 There are a couple of books which come up when people discuss cycling in Cuba.
-Both were published a decade ago and could use updates.
+Both were published fifteen years ago and could use updates!
 The first is Lonely Planet’s Cycling Cuba by Rosa Jordan and D. Choukalos, which was published in 2002.
-The Toronto library system has massive holdings but it doesn’t have this one.
+The Toronto public library system has massive holdings but it doesn’t have this one.
 I did find it listed on Amazon (see here) but it was categorized as “currently unavailable”.

 The other book is Bicycling Cuba (50 Days of Detailed Rides From Havana to Pinar Del Rio and Oriente) by Wally and Barbara Smith, the first and only edition also published in 2002.

 The Smiths do have a website (click here) where you can find some updated info and find out about the book.
 I found a new copy available on Amazon and spent the $30. to get it ($10. for the shipping!).
 Click here for info.
 It was definitely worth the expense – lots of maps, useful info and tips and road descriptions and a gear list that should ensure that you will have what you need.
-I ended up taking the last section- the 100 pages on Oriente- along for the ride.
+I ended up taking just the 100-page section on Oriente along for the ride.
 I may use the material on the ride west from Havana on a future ride.